Skip to content

 StateEach SDK owns applet state and re-renders after state changes.

-Popoverpopover returns the full widget tree or None/null when there is no content.
+popoverReturns the complete widget tree, or no tree when there is no popover content.

-EventsInteractive widgets route click, toggle, change, and lifecycle events to handlers.
+EventsInteractive widgets route click, toggle, change, scroll, and popover events to handlers.

-TransportSDK runtimes own stdin/stdout protocol parsing and serialization.
+TransportSDK runtimes own stdin/stdout parsing and serialization.
 Applet diagnostics should go to stderr.

 Python